MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mailboxes/Set-Mailbox.md

 In Office 365, a role assignment policy must be assigned to the mailbox.
 In on-premises Exchange, to configure the mailbox so there's no role assignment policy assigned, use the value $null.

 Use the Get-RoleAssignmentPolicy cmdlet to see the available role assignment policies.
-For more information, see Understanding management role assignment policies.
+For more information, see Understanding management role assignment policies (https://technet.microsoft.com/library/dd638100.aspx).

 ```yaml
 Type: MailboxPolicyIdParameter